jcwang587/math-modeling/docs/02_vsc.md

    - **Public:** Anyone can view and clone the repository.
 If you want to share your work more easily, you should set it to public.
    - **Private:** Only you and collaborators you specify can access the repository.

-6. **Initialize With a README (Recommended):**
+6. **Initialize this repository with a README (Recommended):**
    By selecting {guilabel}`Add a README file`, you create a default file that you can edit to introduce your project and provide relevant instructions or documentation.

 7. **Add a License (Optional):**
-   If you plan to share your code with others, consider adding a license.
+   If you plan to make your repository open source, consider adding a license.

 8. **Create the Repository:**
    Click {guilabel}`Create repository`.
 You will be taken to the main page of your newly created repository, where you can add files and explore other GitHub features.

-By following these steps, you will have created your first GitHub repository, establishing a foundation for version-controlled development and future collaboration.

 ## Set Up Git Source Control in MATLAB